1905 Alberta general election: Drive to provincehood

-The earliest calls for Alberta's provincial autonomy came from Robert Brett in 1896, when he proposed the formation of a new province from the District of Alberta and the District of Athabasca.
-However, Brett's proposal did not gain support and was opposed by Premier Haultain who preferred the Territories form one large province.
-In 1900, Haultain secured unanimous approval of a resolution asking the Government of Canada to inquire into the terms for provincial status of the Territories, and a year later Haultain and Arthur Sifton met with the federal cabinet and submitted a draft constitution for a new province in the North-West Territories.
-Wilfrid Laurier's government was not prepared to consider the proposals, concerned about the difficult questions surrounding religious education, the delegation of authority, and general apathy towards provincehood of Western Liberal Members of Parliament such as Frank Oliver.
+The earliest calls for provincial autonomy in Alberta were made by Robert Brett in 1896, when he proposed the creation of a new province from the District of Alberta and the District of Athabasca.
+However, Brett's proposal failed to garner support and was opposed by Premier Haultain who preferred the Territories form a single large province.
+In 1900, Haultain secured unanimous approval of a resolution asking the Government of Canada to inquire into the terms for provincial status of the Territories.
+A year later Haultain and Arthur Sifton met with the federal cabinet and submitted a draft constitution for a new province in the North-West Territories.
+Wilfrid Laurier's government was not prepared to consider the proposals, due to concerns about difficult questions surrounding religious education, the delegation of authority, and general apathy towards provincehood of western liberal members of parliament such as Frank Oliver.

-The 1902 North-West Territories general election pressed the issue of provincehood.
+The issue of provincehood was at the forefront of the 1902 North-West Territories general election, and historian Lingard notes that all candidates ran a campaign arguing for provincehood.
 The Territories were under growing financial stress from limited revenue generation authorities while there was wave of immigration and population growth and rising demands for improved government infrastructure and services.
-Haultain's government was reelected in the chaotic and partisan 1902 election, although despite the divisions, the Assembly continued to agree that provincial autonomy was a pressing concern.
+Haultain's government was reelected in the chaotic and partisan 1902 election.
+Although despite the partisan divisions, the Territorial Assembly continued to agree that provincial autonomy was a pressing concern.
 During this time, Robert Borden, leader of the federal Conservative Party began to support provincehood for the Territories.
-Frustrated in negotiations with the federal Liberal government, Haultain became increasingly identified with the Conservative Party and campaigned for it in the 1904 federal election.
-Despite Haultain's influence, Laurier's Liberals were re-elected and captured 58 per cent of the vote in the North-West Territories.
+Frustrated in negotiations with the federal Liberal government, Haultain increasingly identified with the Conservative Party and campaigned for it in the 1904 federal election.
+Despite Haultain's influence, Laurier's Liberals were re-elected, capturing 58 per cent of the vote in the North-West Territories.